 Psychological (Social-Emotional) and Spiritual Benefits of Crafting Nature Mandalas:

-Crafting nature mandalas is an excellent self-regulation activity for kids and adults of all ages because creating them is a great way to pause, refocus, and connect, especially when made in the natural world.
+Crafting nature mandalas is an excellent self-regulation activity for kids and adults of all ages because it’s a great way to pause, refocus, and connect, especially when made in the natural world.

 Making mandalas in nature is also therapeutic.
-Creating process art is a form of therapy in its own right, as is spending time outdoors in nature.
-Making a nature mandala multiplies these spiritual and psychological benefits because it invites us to reflect on the stillness within our hearts as we work from the center outward.
+Creating process art is a form of therapy in its own right, as is spending time outdoors.
+Making a nature mandala multiplies these spiritual and psychological benefits by inviting us to reflect on the stillness within our hearts as we work outward from the center.

 Mandala Making as a Lesson in Non-Attachment: